Oral candidiasis: Immunodeficiency

 Immunodeficiency is a state of reduced function of the immune system, which can be caused by medical conditions or treatments.

 Acute pseudomembranous candidiasis occurs in about 5% of newborn infants.
 Candida species are acquired from the mother's vaginal canal during birth.
-At very young ages, the immune system is yet to develop fully and there is no individual immune response to candida species, an infants antibodies to the fungus are normally supplied by the mother's breast milk.
+At very young ages, the immune system is yet to develop fully and there is no individual immune response to candida species.
+An infant's antibodies to the fungus are normally supplied by the mother's breast milk.

 Other forms of immunodeficiency which may cause oral candidiasis include HIV/AIDS, active cancer and treatment, chemotherapy or radiotherapy.

 Corticosteroid medications may contribute to the appearance of oral candidiasis, as they cause suppression of immune function either systemically or on a local/mucosal level, depending on the route of administration.
 Topically administered corticosteroids in the mouth may take the form of mouthwashes, dissolving lozenges or mucosal gels; sometimes being used to treat various forms of stomatitis.
 Systemic corticosteroids may also result in candidiasis.

 Inhaled corticosteroids (e.g., for treatment of asthma or chronic obstructive pulmonary disease), are not intended to be administered topically in the mouth, but inevitably there is contact with the oral and oropharyngeal mucousa as it is inhaled.
 In asthmatics treated with inhaled steroids, clinically detectable oral candidiasis may occur in about 5-10% of adults and 1% of children.
 Where inhaled steroids are the cause, the candidal lesions are usually of the erythematous variety.
 Candidiasis appears at the sites where the steroid has contacted the mucosa, typically the dorsum of the tongue (median rhomboid glossitis) and sometimes also on the palate.
 Candidal lesions on both sites are sometimes termed "kissing lesions" because they approximate when the tongue is in contact with the palate.